evankazadaiev/parkingfinder-client/README.md

 ## Installation

-To set up the project locally, follow these steps:
+The instructions below will help you set up the development environment:

  ### Cloning repository